-User-supplied socket head cap screws are inserted into hardstop slots that limit the travel in the positive or negative directions.
+User-supplied socket head cap screws are inserted into slots that limit the travel in the positive or negative directions.
+The slots are located under a cover for Joint 1 as described in the following procedure.

 The following Joint 1 motion limits are available.